Checklist of Pre-Departure Requirements:

-Students who have applied to full year or semester programs and who were not nominated for study abroad may submit an appeal statement for the Selection Committee to review its nomination decision.
+Students who were not nominated for study abroad may submit an appeal statement for the Selection Committee to review its nomination decision.
 The deadline for all appeals is 7 days after nomination decisions are made available to students applying to the specific program.
 Students considering an appeal should speak with their OGE advisor for details.

 After receiving a nomination decision, the next step is to officially commit to your program.
-If you intend to accept your nomination, please click the "Commit" button in your myGUABROAD application and follow the instructions.
+If you intend to accept your nomination, please click the "Commit" button in myGUABROAD.

 Upon nomination, students have to fill out several forms online and in paper form.
-These forms will appear on your application homepage, and the following forms need to be completed by a designated date:
+These forms will appear in your application in GmyGUABROAD, and the following forms need to be completed by a designated date: